sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

 ![MDK](img-1.0.gif)

-### Define client log policy in Mobile Services cockpit
+### Define client log policy in Mobile Services admin UI

 SAP Mobile Services provides administrators, developers and support staff with extensive logs and traces functionality to troubleshoot application issues.
 You can control the amount of information that is captured by setting the log level for individual logging components.